invap/rt-monitor-example-app/README.md

   </figcaption>
 </figure>

-The intuition behind the SSP shown above is that after an initial task (*init*) that performs the initialization of the process, the artifact enters an infinite loop which performs a filtering task (*filtering*), which has an local checkpoint (*filtering_chk*), that computes a stable sample by taking the average of 16 individual samples, then the process goes through a conversion task (*conversion*) that produces the engineering value corresponding to that sample according to the interpretation of the analog signal being sampled, and, finally, there is a global checkpoint (*display_chk*) for checking the coherence of the data shown in the LCD with respect to the engineering value computed in the task *conversion*.
+The intuition behind the SSP shown above is that after an initial task (*init*) that performs the initialization of the process, the artifact enters an infinite loop which performs a filtering task (*filtering*), which has a local checkpoint (*filtering_chk*), that computes a stable sample by taking the average of 16 individual samples, then the process goes through a conversion task (*conversion*) that produces the engineering value corresponding to that sample according to the interpretation of the analog signal being sampled, and, finally, there is a global checkpoint (*display_chk*) for checking the coherence of the data shown in the LCD with respect to the engineering value computed in the task *conversion*.

-Below there is a list of the properties involved in the formal specification of [Figure 2](#ssp-software).
-We omit the information about the solver that will be used for checking each individual property but it can be seen as a label in fron of each of them in the structured sequential process of [Figure 2](#ssp-software).
+Below there is a list of the properties involved in the formal specification of [Figure 2](#ssp-software) accompanied by its rationale.
+We omit the information about the solver that will be used for checking each individual property, but it can be seen as a label in fron of each of them in the structured sequential process of [Figure 2](#ssp-software).
 For a detailed presentation of the syntax the reader is pointed to Section [Specification language for describing the analysis framework](https://github.com/invap/rt-monitor/blob/main/README.md#specification-language "Specification language for describing the analysis framework").

 - `init_vars`: asserts that the variable storing the previous sample is initialised with 0
 ```